ruricolist/overlord/README.md

 When I say “experimental”, I mean it.
 Anything may change at any time.
 This code is not ready for use.
 It may not even be ready for release.

+Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

 # Overlord vs. ASDF

 Overlord expects to be used alongside ASDF, with ASDF responsible for